FahYen/EngineeringNotes/Git_notes/README.md

 ```bash
 git config user.email "set-desired-GitHub-email-here"
 ```
-### Now when you push to this repository, the correct account should display
+### Now when you push to this repository, the correct account will display

 ## Basic Git work flow